clam004/meta-learned-memory/README.md

 # melissa-memory
-documentation and tutorial on adding the capability of storing neural memory to a neural chatbot
+documentation and tutorial on adding three capabilities to the neural chatbot agent (NCA) previously described here  [chat-transformer](https://github.com/clam004/chat-transformer)

-There are 2 major innovations here:
+There are 3 major improvements described here:

+1. Methods to keep an elastic vocabulary embedding, allowing the number of tokens understood by the model as input or output to expand and contract throughout the lifetime of the NCA

-1. Methods to quickly encode a memory at test time using few-shot meta-learning
+2. Methods to quickly encode a memory at test time using few-shot meta-learning, allowing the model to remember concepts that it can use immediately without time-consuming batch gradient descent

-2. Methods to keep an elastic vocabulary embedding
+3. Methods to train the model in parallel on multiple GPUs to speed up batch gradient descent, which is still required to learn how to quickly remember concepts

+ # Elastic Vocab

+ Typical seq2seq models have a fixed vocabulary, ie the number of words or tokens that can be used in the input and output are fixed.
+We have developed a method here for keeping a vocabulary is constantly growing and occasionally pruned.

-# memory
+# Memory

-This repository builds on the [chat-transformer](https://github.com/clam004/chat-transformer) chatbot by adding a memory mechinism to the [transformer sequence2sequence chatbot](https://github.com/clam004/chat-transformer) based on this [paper by Tsendsuren Munkhdalai et al](https://arxiv.org/pdf/1907.09720.pdf) called [Metalearned Neural Memory: Teaching neural networks how to remember](https://www.microsoft.com/en-us/research/blog/metalearned-neural-memory-teaching-neural-networks-how-to-remember/)
+This repository builds on the [chat-transformer](https://github.com/clam004/chat-transformer) chatbot by adding a memory mechinism to the transformer sequence2sequence chatbot based on this [paper by Tsendsuren Munkhdalai et al](https://arxiv.org/pdf/1907.09720.pdf) called
+[Metalearned Neural Memory: Teaching neural networks how to remember](https://www.microsoft.com/en-us/research/blog/metalearned-neural-memory-teaching-neural-networks-how-to-remember/)

 <img src = 'https://www.microsoft.com/en-us/research/uploads/prod/2019/12/MSR_NeuralMemory_V5_1400x788.gif' height=500 width=1000>

 the high level gist of it is this: the controller in the diagram above is the sequence2sequence chatbot.
 In addition to taking a sequence as input and outputting a sequence as output, it also sends a signal to the memory network, a `key vector`, this is the input to a neural network telling it to retrieve a memory.
 That memory recall is returned to the chatbot in the form of the `value vector` which the chatbot can use to inform its next response.

- # elastic vocab
+# Data Parallelism

- Typical seq2seq models have a fixed vocabulary, ie the number of words or tokens that can be used in the input and output are fixed.
-We have developed a method here for keeping a vocabulary is constantly growing and occasionally pruned.
+We explain the lines of code that recruit and parallelize training across multiple GPUs

 ## How to Start